-7) Fact Gathering Process
+7. Fact Gathering Process & Parenting Study

 In most cases, the evidence collecting process is the most time-consuming portion of the divorce.
-Information about the couple’s background will be analyzed, assets will be documents, debts will be added up, custody preferences will be determined, and a plan crafted to guide the future talks.
+Information about the couple’s background will be analyzed, assets will be documents, debts will be added up, custody preferences will be determined, and a plan will be crafted to guide the future talks.

 The attorneys for each side will enter negotiations in an attempt to reach a settlement.
 If that happens, then a final hearing is held by the court, the agreement becomes a court order, and the couples are officially divorced.

 If no agreement can be reached in negotiations or pretrial sessions, then a contested hearing must be held by the court.
-Both sides will present arguments and evidence in the case, and a judge will officially reach a decision on the issues.
+Both sides will present arguments and evidence in the case, and a judge will officially reach a decision on the Connecticut divorce issues.